Homology (biology): In arthropods

 The embryonic body segments (somites) of different arthropod taxa have diverged from a simple body plan with many similar appendages which are serially homologous, into a variety of body plans with fewer segments equipped with specialised appendages.
 The homologies between these have been discovered by comparing genes in evolutionary developmental biology.

-Among insects, the stinger of the female honey bee is a modified ovipositor, homologous with ovipositors in other insects such as the Orthoptera, Hemiptera, and those Hymenoptera without stingers.
+Among insects, the stinger of the female honey bee is a modified ovipositor, homologous with ovipositors in other insects such as the Orthoptera, Hemiptera and those Hymenoptera without stingers.

 In mammals

-The three small bones in the middle ear of mammals including humans, the malleus, incus, and stapes, are today used to transmit sound from the eardrum to the inner ear.
+The three small bones in the middle ear of mammals including humans, the malleus, incus and stapes, are today used to transmit sound from the eardrum to the inner ear.
 The malleus and incus develop in the embryo from structures that form jaw bones (the quadrate and the articular) in lizards, and in fossils of lizard-like ancestors of mammals.
 Both lines of evidence show that these bones are homologous, sharing a common ancestor.

 Among the many homologies in mammal reproductive systems, ovaries and testicles are homologous.

 Rudimentary organs such as the human tailbone, now much reduced from their functional state, are readily understood as signs of evolution, the explanation being that they were cut down by natural selection from functioning organs when their functions were no longer needed, but make no sense at all if species are considered to be fixed.
 The tailbone is homologous to the tails of other primates.

 In plants

-Leaves, stems, and roots
+Leaves, stems and roots

-In many plants, defensive or storage structures are made by modifications of the development of primary leaves, stems, and roots.
-Leaves are variously modified from photosynthetic structures to form the insect-trapping pitchers of pitcher plants, the insect-trapping jaws of Venus flytrap, and the spines of cactuses, all homologous.
+In many plants, defensive or storage structures are made by modifications of the development of primary leaves, stems and roots.
+Leaves are variously modified from photosynthetic structures to form the insect-trapping pitchers of pitcher plants, the insect-trapping jaws of the Venus flytrap, and the spines of cacti, all homologous.

 Certain compound leaves of flowering plants are partially homologous both to leaves and shoots, because their development has evolved from a genetic mosaic of leaf and shoot development.

 Flower parts

-The four types of flower parts, namely carpels, stamens, petals, and sepals, are homologous with and derived from leaves, as Goethe correctly noted in 1790.
+The four types of flower parts, namely carpels, stamens, petals and sepals, are homologous with and derived from leaves, as Goethe correctly noted in 1790.
 The development of these parts through a pattern of gene expression in the growing zones (meristems) is described by the ABC model of flower development.
 Each of the four types of flower parts is serially repeated in concentric whorls, controlled by a small number of genes acting in various combinations.
 Thus, A genes working alone result in sepal formation; A and B together produce petals; B and C together create stamens; C alone produces carpels.
 When none of the genes are active, leaves are formed.
 Two more groups of genes, D to form ovules and E for the floral whorls, complete the model.
 The genes are evidently ancient, as old as the flowering plants themselves.